TufferDaze/RoR2_PoppyMod/README.md

 * Keeper's Verdict may clip enemies into terrain at a high enough force value.
 * Standing still during Steadfast Presence looks jank.
 * Larger enemies may be clipped into terrain when using Heroic Charge.
+* Using Heroic Charge on large Gups may force player under the map.
 * Using Heroic Charge too close to bosses may clip the player into terrain.

 ## TODO